the-database/mpv-upscale-2x_animejanai/README.md

 All other mpv settings can be configured by editing `mpv-upscale-2x_animejanai/portable_config/mpv.conf` (see the [mpv manual](https://mpv.io/manual/stable/) for all options) for mpv options or `mpv-upscale-2x_animejanai/portable_config/input.conf` for mpv keybindings.

 By default, screenshots can be taken with the `s` key and are stored in `mpv-upscale-2x_animejanai/portable_config/screenshots`.

+## Setup for AMD or Intel Arc users.

+mpv-upscale-2x_animejanai is configured to use TensorRT by default for optimal performance, but TensorRT requires an NVIDIA GPU.
+Users with AMD or Intel Arc GPUs can use DirectML instead.
+See the [wiki page](https://github.com/the-database/mpv-upscale-2x_animejanai/wiki/Setup-for-AMD-or-Intel-Arc-users) for detailed instructions.

 ## 2x_AnimeJaNai Models
 The 2x_AnimeJaNai models are a collection of real-time 2x Real-ESRGAN Compact, UltraCompact, and SuperUltraCompact models designed specifically for doubling the resolution of HD and SD models.